 - Monitor patients during tests or surgeries, using electroencephalographs (EEG), evoked potential (EP) instruments, or video recording equipment.

-Neurodiagnostic Technologists with little to no experience tend to make between $26520 and $32030 while the more experienced ones make over $55540 per year.
+Neurodiagnostic Technologists with little to no experience tend to make between $28130 and $33980 while the more experienced ones can earn over $56780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Neurodiagnostic Technologist is to move to a higher paying state like TN.
-Right now, the highest paying states for Neurodiagnostic Technologists are TN, WI, MN, MA and CT.
+One of the easiest ways to increase your salary as a Neurodiagnostic Technologist is to move to a higher paying state like TN.
+Right now, the highest paying states for Neurodiagnostic Technologists are TN, AK, NM, WA and MA.

-However a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be 2x higher than where you are currently at now.
+However, a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Neurodiagnostic Technologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Neurodiagnostic Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Neurodiagnostic Technologists what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Neurodiagnostic Technologists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons